citp/privacy-policy-historical/y/ya/yan/yangutu.com.md

-> *The following text is extracted and transformed from the yangutu.com privacy policy that was archived on 2013-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131222095058id_/http%3A//meetville.com/dating/policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yangutu.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625083612id_/http%3A//meetville.com/dating/policy) for the most accurate reproduction.*

-# Meetville | Privacy | The Leading Online Dating Site for Singles & Personals
+# Privacy | Meetville | Meet the Right Person, Best Dating Apps for iPhone, iPad, Android

-## MEETVILLE PRIVACY POLICY

 **1\.
 Automatically Gathered Information**